tranlyvu/clrs-implmentation-java/README.md

 Assignment 2
 ---

-Now that you have seen the impact of poor routing policies on application performance, your next step as network operator will be to quantify the problem by implementing a bandwidth monitor.
-To do this, you will extend our Ryu controller application to collect bandwidth information from the switches.
+Now that we have seen the impact of poor routing policies on application performance, our next step as network operator will be to quantify the problem by implementing a bandwidth monitor.
+To do this, we will extend our Ryu controller application to collect bandwidth information from the switches.
 Ryu and SDN switches support port statistics requests.
 This allows the controller application to query switches about the number of bytes, packets, and errors for each port (physical or virtual) on the switch.

 We will be using the same topology and tenant placement as the previous assignment, shown below.